ZeroPHP

 • Only the SMTP driver is implemented; queues and local sendmail integrations are on the roadmap.

-• Attachments and multipart/alternative payloads are not yet supported.
+• Multipart/alternative payloads are not yet supported.

 • TLS verification defaults to secure settings—loosen them only for local development.